-Press releases, typically 600-800 word statements, are distributed to members of the media (and others) to highlight a newsworthy activity, event, or major institutional change.
+Press releases, typically 600-800 word summaries written for a non-technical reader, are distributed to members of the media (and others) to highlight a newsworthy activity, event, or major institutional change.

-To help determine whether a press release might be warranted, please consider the following questions:
+To help determine whether a press release might be warranted, consider the following questions:

-- Does the research have major scientific (e.g., a new theory) or practical implications (e.g., device, gadget, etc.) or applications?
+- Does the research have major scientific implications or practical applications?

 - Is there a news hook (i.e. something broad-based that a reporter might find intriguing)?